 Berkeley County Industrial Park Development Fund 2009 The Berkeley County Industrial Park Development board established this fund as all lands in its jurisdiction were developed and projects were completed.
 Annual distributions from the fund support economic development, job creation, workforce development, business recruitment and creation, and employability training initiatives.

-Berkeley County Reads Fund 2006 This fund supports the efforts of the Martinsburg-Berkeley County Public Library system by providing financial assistance in construction of new facilities and for ongoing operations of existing ones.
+Berkeley County Reads Fund 2006 This fund supports the efforts of the Martinsburg-Berkeley County Public Library system by providing financial assistance in the construction of new facilities and for ongoing operations of existing ones.

 Boehm Family Fund 2005 Jeff and Denise Boehm established this fund to support religious organizations, charitable causes, and education opportunities in and around the Eastern Panhandle.